CSGabriel/Data-Structures/README.md

-# Data-Structures
+# Intro to Data-Structures
-Assignments Given in a Data Structure class.
+Assignments Given in a Introduction to Data Structure class.
 Each individual folder contains code that I developed to complete each assignment given.